robertorosero/pyhtonmig/Doc/library/urllib.parse.rst

    states that these are equivalent).

+.. function:: parse_qs(qs[, keep_blank_values[, strict_parsing]])

+   Parse a query string given as a string argument (data of type :mimetype:`application/x-www-form-urlencoded`).
+Data are returned as a dictionary.
+The dictionary keys are the unique query variable names and the values are lists of values for each name.

+   The optional argument *keep_blank_values* is a flag indicating whether blank values in URL encoded queries should be treated as blank strings.
+A true value indicates that blanks should be retained as  blank strings.
+The default false value indicates that blank values are to be ignored and treated as if they were not included.

+   The optional argument *strict_parsing* is a flag indicating what to do with parsing errors.
+If false (the default), errors are silently ignored.
+If true, errors raise a :exc:`ValueError` exception.

+   Use the :func:`urllib.parse.urlencode` function to convert such dictionaries into query strings.

+.. function:: parse_qsl(qs[, keep_blank_values[, strict_parsing]])

+   Parse a query string given as a string argument (data of type :mimetype:`application/x-www-form-urlencoded`).
+Data are returned as a list of name, value pairs.

+   The optional argument *keep_blank_values* is a flag indicating whether blank values in URL encoded queries should be treated as blank strings.
+A true value indicates that blanks should be retained as  blank strings.
+The default false value indicates that blank values are to be ignored and treated as if they were not included.

+   The optional argument *strict_parsing* is a flag indicating what to do with parsing errors.
+If false (the default), errors are silently ignored.
+If true, errors raise a :exc:`ValueError` exception.

+   Use the :func:`urllib.parse.urlencode` function to convert such lists of pairs into query strings.

 .. function:: urlsplit(urlstring[, default_scheme[, allow_fragments]])

    This is similar to :func:`urlparse`, but does not split the params from the URL.